Aestheticsuraj234/Complete-DSA-Course/Chapter-2/notes.md

 # Exercise Stack📚

 Certainly!
-Here are the exercises converted into Markdown format:
+Here are the exercises :

+## Easy

 1. **Exercise 1:** Implement a stack class in TypeScript with the following methods: `push`, `pop`, `peek`, `isEmpty`, and `size`.